-This subject is concerned with the special problem of communication across linguistic and ethnic boundaries.
-The principal areas covered are: cultural differences in verbal and non-verbal communication; communication problems and ethnocentrism; communication techniques in intercultural situations.
+This subject is concerned with the particular problem of communication across linguistic and ethnic boundaries.
+The principal areas covered are cultural differences in verbal and non-verbal communication, communication problems and ethnocentrism, and communication techniques in intercultural situations.
 The subject draws on a range of examples of actual intercultural communication scenarios to add a practical dimension.
 This subject focuses on communication in intercultural contexts preparing learners for careers in international and multicultural environments.
-Cultural constructs are analysed, through the lens of the research and theories from relevant disciplines, in the learner's culture of origin and in a range of other similar and dissimilar cultures.
-The cultural roots of reality are seen as deriving from the effects of religious, family and historical world views.
-Language, non-verbal communication, social customs and expected patterns of relationships are examined in relation to interpersonal, business, educational and health care situations.
-Students actively experience the cultural attitudes and expectations of their classmates as they engage in a journey of cultural understanding.
-The knowledge and skills developed in the course have immediate relevance to all of us as world travellers and intercultural workers.
-Students entering the fields of business, teaching, social services and tourism will have opportunities to apply their skills in daily contacts with culturally different groups.
+We analyse cultural constructs through the lenses of research and theories from relevant disciplines, by considering the learner's culture of origin and by comparing similar and dissimilar cultures.
+We also consider how the cultural roots of reality derive from the effects of religious, family, and historical world views.
+Furthermore, we examine language, non-verbal communication, social customs and expected patterns of relationships in relation to interpersonal, business, educational, and health care situations.
+Students actively experience different cultural attitudes and expectations as they engage in a journey of cultural understanding.
+The knowledge and skills developed in the subject have immediate relevance to us as world travellers and intercultural workers.
+Students entering the fields of business, teaching, social services, and tourism will have opportunities to apply their learning in daily contacts with culturally different groups.

 1. Demonstrate understanding of the influence that culture and academic mobility have on individuals from diametrically opposed civilisations.